specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 ## Set up your environment and core Microsoft 365

-The Microsoft 365 admin center has a set of [Setup guides](/microsoft-365/enterprise/setup-guides-for-microsoft-365) that walk you through the steps to set up the products, security features, and collaboration tools in Microsoft 365.
-The setup guides are accessible from the [Setup guidance page](https://aka.ms/setupguidance) in the Microsoft 365 admin center.
+The Microsoft 365 admin center has a set of [deployment guides](/microsoft-365/enterprise/setup-guides-for-microsoft-365) that walk you through the steps to set up the products, services, security features, and collaboration tools in Microsoft 365.
+You can access these guides from the [Advanced deployment guides & assistance](https://aka.ms/advanceddeploymentguides) page in the Microsoft 365 admin center.

-1. Use the [Prepare your environment](https://aka.ms/prepareyourenvironment) guide to prepare your organization's environment for Microsoft 365 and Office 365 services.
+1. Use the [Prepare your environment guide](https://aka.ms/prepareyourenvironment) to prepare your organization's environment for Microsoft 365 and Office 365 services.
-1. Use the [Microsoft 365 setup](https://aka.ms/microsoft365setupguide) guide to set up productivity tools, security policies, and device management capabilities.
+1. Use the [Microsoft 365 setup guide](https://aka.ms/microsoft365setupguide) to set up productivity tools, security policies, and device management capabilities.
 You can also use this advisor to set up and configure your organization's devices.

 ## Provision users, configure groups, and assign licenses

 > [!NOTE]
-> Much of this information is also in the [downloadable technical planning guide](https://go.microsoft.com/fwlink/?linkid=2211637).
+> Much of this information is also in the [downloadable technical planning guide for deploying frontline solutions](https://go.microsoft.com/fwlink/?linkid=2211637).

 ### Provision users